WPMedia/arc-themes-blocks/README.md

 - `latest`: As with all other NPM packages, this is the default dist-tag.
 Whenever a non-prerelease block gets published, it is published with this tag.
 - `stable`: This tag should be equivalent to `latest` and the process for maintaining parity _should_ be automated with a [Github Action workflow found here](/.github/workflows/stable-dist-tag.yml).
 If that workflow doesn't work or the versions tagged by `latest` and `stable` do not match you can run `npm run latest-stable-parity` to fix that.
-- `beta`: These are prerelease builds published with the `npx lerna publish --preid beta --pre-dist-tag beta` command from the `staging` branch.
+- `beta`: These are prerelease builds published with the `npx lerna publish --preid beta --pre-dist-tag beta` command from the `beta` branch.
 [More information can be found here.](/News%20Theme%20Development.md#fusion-news-theme-blocks)
-- `canary`: These builds are generated with [this Github Action](/.github/workflows/canary-build.yml) on every push to the `staging` branch.
+- `canary`: These builds are generated with [this Github Action](/.github/workflows/canary-build.yml) on every push to the `canary` branch.
 These builds don't follow the normal versioning scheme, instead they are published as version `0.0.0` appended with the short commit ID for the commit being built from (ex. `0.0.0-cafebabe`).
 - `hotfix`: As you may have guessed, these builds are meant for hotfixes.
 [More information about how these builds are made can be found here.](/News%20Theme%20Development.md#publish-hotfix)

 ## Instructions